Old Dominion Terrier Standard

 Neck, Topline and Body

 The neck is of medium length, well crested and slightly full at the base and well set into the shoulders.
 Topline- Level back.
 Body- Balanced with a short back tapering to a definite waste.
 Ribs are well sprung, deep to the elbows and oval.
 The chest is moderately wide and well filled.
-Tail- the tail is traditionally docked between the 2nd and 3rd joint or left natural.
-The natural tail can be a tight or lose curl over the back.
-Natural bobtail or a tailless is a disqualification.
+Tail- the tail is traditionally docked between the 2nd and 3rd joint.
+Natural bobtail or tailless is a disqualification.

 Shoulders moderately laid back.
 Shoulder blade and upper arm are approximately equal length.
 Elbows tucked firmly against brisket.
 The forelegs stand straight and parallel with elbows turning neither in nor out.
 The pasterns are slightly sloping when viewed from the side.
 The feet are oval in shape.
 Feet--Oval and compact with thick pads and well arched toes that neither turn in or out.
 Dewclaws are traditionally removed.